Sasso0101/Uni/Networking/Networking.md

 - Provides the means to communicate and exchange data

 - Example protocols: file transfer (FTP), virtual terminal (SSH), email (POP3, IMAP, SMTP), world wide web (HTTP)

+### TCP/IP layers

+#### Application layer

+- Includes also session and presentation layer of ISO/OSI model

+- End applications that users use

+- Possible architecture types

+  - Client - server

+    - Server is fixed, always on and has permanent IP address

+    - Clients communicate with the server, do not communicate with each other

+    - Manual scalability: servers have to be added if there is an increase in demand

+  - Peer to peer

+    - Hosts arbitrary connect to each other anche change IP addresses

+    - Self scalability: when hosts connect, the network automatically scales

+- Sockets

+  - Point of access for processes to communicate with each other

+- Application layer defines:

+  - Types of messages exchanged (request, response)

+  - Message syntax (which fields in messages and how fields are delineated)

+  - Semantics (meaning of information in field)

+  - Rules for when and how processes send and respond to messages

+- Procols can be open (ex.
+HTTP) or closed (ex.
+Skype)

+- The lower layer (transport layer) has to provide the following features to the application layer:

+  - Data integrity (some applications require 100% reliability, others don't)

+  - Timing (some applications require low delay)

+  - Throughput (some apps require fixed minimum throughput to function, other just use what's available ("elastic apps"))

+  - Security (encryption, data integrity)